Carlsbad, CA, Lawyers Defend Each Parent’s Rights, Regardless of Gender in child-custody and support decisions

 California laws regarding gender and child-custody decisions

-California Family Code §§3040-3049 governs the courts and the legal process for making fair child-custody decisions.
-Section 3040(a)(1) states: the court “shall not prefer a parent as custodian because of that parent’s sex.”
-Under California Family Code §§3100-3105, parents’ rights to make decisions regarding their children’s upbringing are weighed against grandparents’ rights to child visitation.
+California Family Court Code §§3040-3049 governs the courts and the legal process for making fair child-custody decisions.
+Section 3040(a)(1) states that the Court “shall not prefer a parent as custodian because of that parent’s sex.”
+Under California Family Court Code §§3100-3105, parental rights to make decisions regarding their children’s upbringing are weighed against grandparents’ or grandparent’s rights to child visitation.

 Gender as a factor in child-custody and visitation rulings

 The American Bar Association Center on Children and the Law published its second edition of “A Judge’s Guide: Making Child-Centered Decisions in Custody Cases.”
 This informative procedural guidebook explains that courts moved away from maternal preference and toward a gender-neutral approach; it recommends that judges sometimes consider gender in their decisions, such as in situations involving:

 - Parental alienation — A parent who continually makes degrading and derogatory remarks about the gender of the other parent may contribute to parental alienation.

 - Gender perceptions — A parent who makes offensive comments about the opposite gender can negatively shape the children’s perceptions of that gender and potentially damage the self-esteem of the children of that gender.
 Children who are the same sex as the offending parent may feel distrust and hostility toward the sex that is being attacked.

 - Breast-feeding — A breast-feeding mother must typically maintain a rigorous, consistent schedule for feeding her newborn, making her custody of a newborn child crucial to delivering this proven health benefit.

 - Gender identification — A child may identify with a parent of the same sex during crucial developmental periods, such as when beginning to date.